Trisdoan/SQL/People Analytics Case Study/README.md

 From mv_employees.current_overview;
 ````
 <img src="People Analytics Case Study/images/1_3.png" width="300"/>
+The difference between people having largers salary and the one having least salary is almost 120k.
+That's a big gap.
+However, there are some outliers such as CEOs who of course earn a lot more than juniors.

 ### 4. How many male employees are above the overall average salary value for the `Production` department?